 The majority of wilderness therapy programs assess the client’s specific needs and develop an appropriate treatment plan to address any behavioral health issues.
 Clients live in the wilderness and develop life skills by overcoming activities that are physically and mentally demanding.

 The program length and amount of time spent in the wilderness can vary.
 The programs generally consist of group living, individual and group therapy, education therapy and nature and survival skill experiences.
 Licensed mental health professionals lead the therapy sessions, and other trained staff members teach basic survival skills and self-care.
 Common activities include hiking, preparing campsites and building fires.

 Wilderness therapy programs come in two forms: expedition and base camp.
-In expedition programs, clients live in the wilderness throughout the entire treatment process.
+In expedition programs, clients live in the wilderness throughout the entire substance abuse treatment process.
 Base camp programs offer treatment activities at a structured base camp.
 Clients leave the camp for expeditions and return for processing and post-expedition activities.